 To speak ill of anyone is extremely rude, let alone the person who just entrusted a stranger to her child.

 Bottom line: She is someone who trusted two people with her own child.
 Please be considerate, kind, and recognize the utter sacrifice.

 PREFERRED RACE/ETHNICITY OF CHILD

 Selecting the race of your child is entirely up to you (and your significant other).
 You should have your own idea of what’s acceptable to you in terms of race, realizing that while you may be acceptable of transracial adoptions, some portions of America are very much not.
 This is something you need to take to heart as it could radically change your life.

-Should you choose to have a mixed race or transracial child, count on conversations about race with other people (be them calm or very intense).
-Also remember, race is not just about skin color, it’s also about culture.
+Should you choose to have a mixed-race or transracial child, count on conversations about race with other people (be them calm or very intense).
+Also remember, the race is not just about skin color, it’s also about culture.
 You would be very wise to understand all you can before you make a permanent adoption placement.
 Is this really something you can handle?
 Is this something you want to take on?
-Are you doing this for political reasons (just to have a mixed-race family) or is this something which would bring you joy?
+Are you doing this for political reasons (just to have a mixed-race family) or is this something that would bring you joy?

 TOLERANCE FOR DRUG AND ALCOHOL ABUSE

 Going into the adoption process, your adoption advocate should make you aware that some (definitely not all) birth mothers used drugs while pregnant.
 This is something adoptive parents need to recognize and simply accept.

 You need to have a conversation with yourself, first, then with your spouse about what you’re willing to accept, in terms of any possible neurological side effects or chemical dependencies that could arise in your child.
 To put things simply, you need to be aware of all the facts going in.
 Leave no assumptions.
 Ask questions of your adoption advocate.
 Be aware of all the side effects of drugs, short and long-term.